Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Use - Measure Pd Contamination in APIs in 30 MInutes
+- Use Measure Pd contamination in 30 minutes

-In recent years, many new synthetic transformations have been developed that use palladium (Pd) compounds for the catalysis of carbon-carbon and carbon-heteroatom coupling reactions such as the Buchwald-Hartwig, Heck, Sonogashira, Suzuki-Miyaura, and Tsuji-Trost transformations.
-These reactions have found increased popularity for pharmaceutical processes as they utilize a wide-range of functional groups to build complicated molecules.
-However palladium-catalyzed reactions present a problem in that the palladium can often be retained in the isolated API product.
-Current FDA and EAEMP regulations limit all platinum group (Pt, Pd, Ir, Rh, Ru, Os) metal contamination (as a group) to less than 5-10 ppm.
-The standard methods of quantifying palladium in APIs are atomic absorption analysis, x-ray fluorescence, or inductively-coupled plasma mass spectroscopy (ICP-MS).
-These expensive instruments dictate a highly trained scientist to operate, suffer from cross-contamination of the probe and require scrupulous clean up methodology.
+Many new synthetic transformations, such as the Buchwald-Hartwig, Heck, Sonogashira, Suzuki-Miyaura, and Tsuji-Trost transformations, have been developed using palladium (Pd) compounds for the catalysis of carbon-carbon and carbon-heteroatom coupling reactions.
+These reactions are popular for pharmaceutical processes, as they utilize a wide-range of functional groups to build complicated molecules.
+However palladium-catalyzed reactions present a problem; the palladium can be retained in the isolated active pharmaceutical ingredient (API) product.
+Current FDA and EMEA regulations limit platinum group (Pt, Pd, Ir, Rh, Ru, Os) metal contamination, as a whole, to less than 5 ppm.
+Standard methods of Pd API evaluation, like atomic absorption analysis, x-ray fluorescence, and inductively-coupled plasma mass spectroscopy (ICP-MS), require expensive instrumentation and highly trained scientists to operate, suffer from probe cross-contamination, and require scrupulous clean up methodologies.